webtiming/timingsrc/doc/api_sequencer.md

 <a name="events"></a>

-### Sequencer: Events
+### Events

+The Sequencer supports three event types; <code>"change"|"remove"|"events"</code>.

+- "change" : a cue was inactive and became active, or remained active.
+- "remove" : a cue was active and became inactive
-The Sequencer supports four event types; <code>"enter", "exit", "change", "events"</code>.
-"Enter" and "exit" correspond to the timing object entering or exiting the interval of a specific [SequencerCue](#cue).
-"Events" delivers a batch (list) of events and may include both "enter", "exit" and "change" events.
-The programmer should likely choose to handle events in batch mode using "events" callback, or handle events individually using "enter", "exit" and "change" events.
+- "events" : a batch (list) of events including both "change" and "remove" events.

+The programmer should likely choose to handle events in batch mode using "events", or handle events individually using "change" and "remove" events.

-Event types "enter", "exit" relate to changes to the set of [active cues](#activecue).
-In constrast, "change" events report modifications to [active cues](#activecue) that **remain** active, even though they have been modified in some way.
-This allow visualizations to pick up all events relevant to active cues.
+#### initial events

+The classical pattern for programming towards an event source typically involves two steps

+1. fetch the current state from the event source
+2. register event handlers for listening to subsequent changes to the state of the event source

+The Sequencer event API simplifies this process for the programmer by delivering current state ([active cues](#activecue)) as events on handler callback, *just after* an event handler is registered, but before any subsequent events.
+So, registering a handler or event types "change" or "events" will cause a batch of initial "change" events corresponding to [active cues](#activecue).
+This is equivalent to current state being empty initially, but then changing quickly.
+This implies that current state based on [active cues](#activecue) can always be built the same way, through a single event handler.
+In this context, *just after* means that the events will be dispatched to the JaveScript task queue during .on() call, and consequently not be processed until after the current task has completed.

+Read more about initial events in [Initial Events Background](background_eventing.html).

+#### enter and exit flags
+Events include two boolean flags *enter* and *exit*.

+- *enter* : true if the cue was *inactive* (or non-existent) and became *active*, else false
+- *exit* : true if the cue was *active* and became *inactive* (or non-existent), else false

+Event flags "enter" and "exit" relate to changes to the set of [active cues](#activecue).
+Enter and exit flags may both be false if a cue changed but remained *active*.
+Enter and exit flags can never both be true.

+#### cause

+Events also expose the *cause* of the event {"init", "create", "update", "delete", "motion"}.

+- "init"   : [Initial events](background_eventing.html) communicate active cues when event handler is registered.
+- "create" : cue added to the sequencer
+- "update" : cue updated (i.e. replaced)
+- "delete" : cue removed from sequencer
+- "motion" : cue event due to motion of the timing object (e.g. playback).

+#### permutations

+These are the legal permutations expressed as tuples <code>(type, cause, enter, exit)</code>

+- ("change", "init"  , true,  false) : initial events when event handler is registered
+- ("change", "create", true,  false) : cue added and became active
+- ("change", "update", true,  false) : inactive cue updated and became active
+- ("change", "update", true,  false) : inactive cue became active during playback
+- ("change", "update", false, false) : active cue updated and remained active
+- ("remove", "update", false, true ) : active cue updated and became inactive
+- ("remove", "delete", false, true ) : active cue removed
+- ("remove", "motion", false, true ) : active cue became inactive during playback

+#### data changes

+When using the sequencer, it is very convenient that all events relative to an active cue are made available through "change" and "remove" events of the sequencer.
+In particular, data changes on active cues often need to be reflected in visualization.
+This is achieved by exposing events for active cues that remain active ("change", "update", false, false).
+To exploit this feature, always refresh cues after data changes <code>addCue(key, interval, data)</code>, whether the interval is changed or not.

+#### singular points

 Intervals that are singular points will emit both "enter" and "exit" events during playback.
-If the timing object is paused precisely within a singular Interval, only the "enter" event is emitted, just like non-singular Interval.
-The "exit" event will be emitted as the position is later changed.
+If the timing object is paused precisely within a singular Interval, only the "enter" event is emitted, just like a non-singular Interval.
+The "exit" event will then be emitted as the position is later changed.

-#### EventHandler(e)
+#### event handler
 - param: {[SequencerEArg](#earg)|[SequencerCue](#cue)} [e] event argument.
 An event handlers is a function that takes one parameter type [SequencerEArg](#earg) or [SequencerCue](#cue) (depending on event type).

 ```javascript
 var handler = function (e) {};
 ```
-Events "enter", "exit" and "events" provide [SequencerEArgs](#earg) as event parameter, whereas event "change" provides [SequencerCue](#cue) as event parameter.
+Events "change", "remove" and "events" provide [SequencerEArgs](#earg) as event parameter.

 #### .on(type, handler, ctx)
 - param: {string} [type] event type